pxheim/zettelkasten/boy-scout-rule.md

-The boy scout rule states that you should always leave the code cleaner than how you found it.
-This only really works if you have tests in place, otherwise you might inadvertently end up breaking some code.
+Boy scout rule is to leave the code a little cleaner, a little better, than how you found it.
+By doing this, you essentially test how flexible the code is, i.e. how easy it is to make changes to certain parts of the code.
+If you happen to find some part of the code that's hard to clean, you have uncovered some part that might be poorly structured.